-The Greens-EFA parliamentary group has often criticised that the use of reimbursement of these overheads is not transparent enough.
-For this reason, we have repeatedly requested that the regulations be revised.
-But since there is no proposal to review the operation of this budget item, the Greens-EFA have self-imposed transparency requirements in the use of these funds, which came into force on July 1, 2017, and which include the return of any unused monies at the end of the term.
+The Greens-EFA parliamentary group has often condemned the lack of transparency in how expenses and allowances are spent, which is why we have repeatedly requested that the regulations be revised.
+But since there is no proposal to review the execution of this budget item, the Greens-EFA decided to self-impose transparency in the use of these funds as of July 1, 2017.
+This includes, for example, the return of unused funds at the end of the parliamentary term.

 See the Greens-EFA’s commitment to transparency here.